mliew21396/remote-work-u2/week-4/group-research-methods/README.md

 ```

 #### Person 3: Sort Data
 I want to create a sorting method that alphabetizes an array.
 I also want to create a sorting method that arranges the data in my hash by age (starting with the youngest first).
 I want to see what happens when I do this, but I don't want it to modify the existing data.
+If two animals have the same age, they should be in alphabetical order.

 ```ruby
 my_array_sorting_method(i_want_pets)